 Director of Training

 B.A (Bus) Dip.
-Couns, MACA II , Somatic Experiencing (SEP), Cert.
-Expressive Therapies, Cert IV Arch., Circle of Security Educator
+Counselling MACA II , Internal Family Systems 1, Somatic Experiencing (SEP), Cert.
+Expressive Therapies, Circle of Security Educator

 Caroline Friend looks forward to assisting you in all matters relating to administration, registration, communications and finance.
 Prior to working with MTIA, Caroline was managing director of Rainbow Serpent Pty Ltd which specialised in the sale of Aboriginal art, craft and design.
 The business was located at Sydney and Brisbane International Airport's and online.
 Caroline has a regular yoga and meditation practice and is very grateful for being introduced to MBSR and the wonderful community around it.

 As the Institute develops and we establish processes of certification, and in response to demand for training, we anticipate that our teaching staff will grow.
 At the moment, current faculty for the Intensive training will be drawn from the following: